Havana sees no sign Obama will change U.S. policy on Cuba

 U.S. policy toward Cuba has long appeared to be influenced by domestic politics in Florida, where Cuban exiles have opposed any conciliation with former President Fidel Castro or current President Raul Castro, who took over for his brother in 2008.

-But a Florida International University poll released in June found 52 percent of Cuban-Americans in Miami-Dade County oppose continuing the embargo and 68 percent favor diplomatic relations with Cuba.
+But a Florida International University poll released in June found 52 percent of Cuban-Americans in Miami-Dade County oppose continuing the embargo and 68 percent favour diplomatic relations with Cuba.

-An Atlantic Council poll released in February found 56 percent of Americans and 63 percent of Floridians favor normalizing relations.
+An Atlantic Council poll released in February found 56 percent of Americans and 63 percent of Floridians favour normalizing relations.

 One test will come in the November election for Florida governor.
 Democratic challenger Charlie Crist is campaigning on a platform that includes support for normalizing relations, while incumbent Governor Rick Scott supports current policy.